 Who is eligible to teach Little Kids Rock classes?

 To become a Little Kids Rock Teacher, you must:

 - work in a public school with a free and reduced lunch statistic of 50% or more

-- be able to attend the two-day workshop for your district
+- be able to attend the workshop in its entirety

-- have basic proficiency on the instrument for which you are applying
+- have basic proficiency on modern band instruments

-- be willing and able to offer LKR classes at your school at least once a week
+- be willing and able to offer modern band classes at your school at least once a week

 - be ready to have a SERIOUSLY rockin’ time!